 1. It is prohibited to carry medicines and substances which are banned internationally and locally.

-3. In order to carry such medicines, an application is to be given to the Department of Pharmacology and Drugs Control in the Supreme Council of Health.
+3. To carry such medicines, an application is to be given to the Department of Pharmacology and Drugs Control in the Supreme Council of Health.

 Procedure for Special Permission